-More welcome news is that the Rand is working in South African’s favour, and the recent firming of our currency against the US dollar has taken some of the bite out of oil’s rally,” the Association says.
+The more welcome news is that the Rand is working in South African’s favour, and the recent firming of our currency against the US dollar has taken some of the bites out of oil’s rally,” the Association says.

 However, the potential price hikes are still daunting, especially for diesel users.
 Petrol prices are currently set for a 40 cents-a-litre increase, while diesel could spike by 70 cents and 65 cents respectively.

 The Association says the predicted increase to the price of petrol must, for the moment, be seen against the backdrop of the Department of Energy’s (DoE) proposal to set a maximum price for the sale of 93 octane ULP and LRP fuels.

 Trying to ease the burden – Increase in Fuel prices

 “Should this happen, it will allow fuel retailers to set their own prices below the maximum amount indicated by the government, and may, depending on the margins, ease the burden on users of the two identified fuels.